pgxn/pgxnclient/docs/usage.rst

 .. code-block:: console

-    $ pgxn search integer
+    $ pgxn search --dist integer
     tinyint 0.1.1
+        Traditionally, PostgreSQL core has a policy not to have 1 byte *integer* in it.
+With this module, you can define 1 byte *integer* column on your tables, which will help query performances and...

     check_updates 1.0.0
+        ... test2 defined as: CREATE TABLE test2(a *INTEGER*, b *INTEGER*, c *INTEGER*, d *INTEGER*); To make a trigger allowing updates only when c becomes equal to 5: CREATE TRIGGER c_should_be_5 BEFORE UPDATE ON...

     ssn 1.0.0
+        INSERT INTO test VALUES('124659876'); The output is always represented using the format with dashes, i.e: 123-45-6789 124-65-9876 Internals:
+        The type is stored as a 4 bytes *integer*.

 The search will return all the matches containing any of *TERM*.
 In order to search for items containing more than one word, join the word into a single token.
-For instance to search for "double precision" or "floating point" use:
+For instance to search for items containing the terms "double precision" or the terms "floating point" use:

 .. code-block:: console

-    $ pgxn search "double precision" "floating point"
+    $ pgxn search "double precision" "floating point" semver 0.2.2

-.. todo:: Add the context to the search output?
+        ... to semver semver(12.0::real) 12.0.0semver(*double precision*) Cast
+        *double precision* to semver semver(9.2::*double precision*)
+        9.2.0semver(integer) Cast integer to semver semver(42::integer)...

+    saio 0.0.1
+        Defaults to true. saio_seed A *floating point* seed for the random numbers generator. saio_equilibrium_factor Scaling factor for the query size, determining the number of loops before equilibrium is...

+    pgTAP 0.25.0
+        ... ) casts_are( casts[] ) SELECT casts_are( ARRAY[ 'integer AS *double
+        precision*', 'integer AS reltime', 'integer AS numeric', -- ...

 .. _info: